SDStuduiosLLC/The-Somewhat-Awesome-Bot/README.md

 It's just a simple clone of the repo and a bit of setup!

+Please note before starting!
+If you don't have experience with DiscordJS, TypeScript, the command line, hosting and general developer stuff, this isn't for you.
+It can take quite a bit of setup to get it working, and I'm **NOT** here to fix any of your issues.

 **Step 1** - Clone the repo
 ```bash
 git clone https://github.com/summerisadev/MBB-Community-Bot.git